This article will provide a guide on utilizing Knack's display rules and effectively managing them within your app.

 It is important to note that display rules will continue to be applied even if a rule is already matched.
 This means that if the first rule is matched, and then later the third rule is also matched, the last rule will only take precedence if its "Then" action differs from the first rule that was matched.

-However, if both rules' "If" criteria are met, and the "Then" actions for both rules are the same, then both rules will be executed.
+However, if both rules' "If" criteria are met (one rule may have more than one criteria added to it), and the "Then" actions for both rules are the same, then both rules will be executed.

 Notes & Troubleshooting